How to File a Discrimination Claim

 For discrimination by your Employer

-If you got your job through a NYS Department of Labor (DOL) referral from a Career Center Office:
+If you got your job through a NYS Department of Labor (DOL) referral from a New York State Career Center:

 - Contact the NYS DOL, Division of Equal Opportunity Development.
 (See Contact Information)

 If you did not get your job through a NYS Department of Labor referral: